 - Attempt to be as comprehensive as possible for one subject area.
 For example, PsycINFO attempts to cover the world's literature in psychology.

 - Index scholarly journals while others index an entire range of publications.
 Most databases that index both academic and non-academic publications have a feature that allows you to limit your search to one type or the other.

 - Are updated daily, others monthly, quarterly or even less often.
 When choosing a database, be sure to check the time period covered and the frequency of updates.

 Step 2 - Select a database

 Sometimes your topic will be well covered in one database.
 However, no single database includes everything on a topic, so be prepared to search through several.

-- Browse the list of databases using the Concordia Libraries Database Finder
+- Browse the list of databases using the Concordia Library Database Finder

-- Consult the Subject Guides section of the Libraries' Web site
+- Consult the Subject Guides section of the Library Web site

 - Ask for assistance.
 Librarians can help you to choose appropriate databases for your topic.
 Consult with them in person, or via the Libraries' online Ask a Librarian service